Quick Answer: Fiddle Leaf Fig Care Basics

 When to Fertilize

-- Spring and summer: Once a month
+- Spring and summer: once a month

 What to Use

-Important: Dilute to half the recommended strength.
-I once overfertilized and got brown spots on my leaves—it took months to recover.
-Less is more.
+Less is moreDilute to half the recommended strength.
+I once overfertilized and was rewarded with brown spots that took months to grow out.
+With this plant, restraint beats enthusiasm.

 6. My 18-Month Journey: From Nearly Dead to Thriving